Apr 06 2017

 Install-ADServiceAccount -identity Service_Account

-Launch the service with DOMAIN\Service_Account$ leaving a blank password.
-Don’t forget the $ in the account name!
+Launch the service with DOMAIN\Service_Account$ leaving the password field empty.
+Do not forget to append the $ to the account name!